- for -

 The experience deep in Peru led to the book "Landet der kaldes Peru" ISBN 87-988133-0-7 - a compilation of observations and experiences about Peru - with an emphasis on transportation.

 His activity as a consultant led him as lecturer at events in the National Congress, in universities and in educational organizations - for talks and lectures as external professor - and he has worked as advisor to COMMPE (College of Officers of the Merchant Marine of Peru), the Maritime Block and Fentenapu.

 In Peru it has participated in tenders for ports, tunnels, project evaluation, etc. and has discussed ports and railways with all authorities in the field.

 He worked with mining companies such as Omen Milenium, Mineria Mapsa, Apurimac Ferrum and 'Carbones & Derivados' mainly trying to establish a port for the export of their minerals on the southern coast and solve the heavy transport from their mines.

 An old problem, which has not yet found its solution.

-In Peru Klaus is collegially supported by the professional group around Cidatt: 'Center of Investigation, Development and Assistance to Land Transport'.
-A highly professional and technical team of maritime and land transport experts. (www.cidatt.com.pe)
+In Peru he is related to the professional groups around CIDATT: 'Center of Investigation Development and Assistance to Land Transport'. (www.cidatt.com.pe)

 2): Principles for navigation with rafts of Tupac Yupanki type (Kon-Tikis) - (http://www.runasimi.net)